Camille Piché

 Camille Piché KC (April 27, 1865 – April 6, 1909) was a Canadian lawyer and politician.

-Born in St-Gabriel-de-Brandon, Canada East, the son of P. C. Piche, a notary and Sophie Desparois dite Champagne, Piché was educated at the Jacques Cartier Normal School and at Laval University where he received a Bachelor of Laws degree.
+Born in St-Gabriel-de-Brandon, Canada East, the son of P. C. Piche, a notary and Sophie Desparois dite Champagne, Piché was educated at the Jacques Cartier Normal School and at Laval University in Montreal where he received a Bachelor of Laws degree.
 A member of the Quebec Bar, he practiced as a lawyer in Montreal with his firm Piche & Mercier.
 He was made a King's Counsel by the Quebec Government in 1904.
 He was elected to the House of Commons of Canada for the electoral district of St. Mary in the 1904 federal election.
 When a liberal appointed a Police Magistrate in Montreal, Piché was resigned in 1906.